 In this course students learn the concepts and skills needed to write an effective, college-level expository essay.
 Through both traditional and workshop methods, students gain greater control over the writing process, essay organization, paragraph construction, and sentence grammar.
-Before successfully completing the course, students must demonstrate basic competency in writing.
+To successfully complete the course, students must demonstrate basic competency in writing.
 (This course is a CCSJ General Education requirement.)